 So, set up a Google AdWords account, create ads based around the keywords that are relevant to your business and bid on them.
 When people run a search on Google for those keywords, your website will show up and you’ll pay only if users click on your ads.
 If this sounds a bit too complicated or intimidating, make sure to check out our guide on how to run a Google AdWords campaign that works.

 To drive more traffic to your site you need to let the right people know that you exist.
 So focus your efforts on blogger outreach campaigns, build relationships with brand advocates, and reach out to influencers in your niche and engage with them on social media.

 If you want to earn valuable links from authority sites, you’ll need to take some time to build meaningful relationships with industry influencers.
 So, find out who they are and engage with them on social media.
 If you work this to your advantage, next time you share your content or an important update, they might link to it or share it with their followers and fans.

 If you’re redesigning your website, one of the best and fastest way to let your subscribers and prospects know about the launch is to send an email blast.
 Encourage people to visit your website by showing them interesting new blog posts, downloads, products, case studies, photos, and any other type of interesting content that they won’t find elsewhere.

 You can also create a launch campaign and entice your subscribers to purchase from you by offering discounts and special offers.
-And here’s the best thing – with the 123 Reg Email Marketing service you can create a great looking email in minutes announcing the launch of your new website.

 If you’re a new business, this tactic doesn’t apply to you as you probably don’t already have a mailing list with subscribers yet.
 Here are some tips on how to build your first email list.
 (And please don’t be tempted to buy email lists – they don’t result in good email marketing campaigns and you may be breaking the law.)